 The right size

-There are options for everyone no matter if you are budget-conscious or looking for something more luxurious.
-At some of the more budget-friendly options in Virginia beach, senior apartments may be smaller offering between 550 and 1,000 square feet depending on bedroom options.
-Some more expensive options could get you up to 1,500 square feet and include more than one bathroom.
+Whether you’re budget-conscious or looking for something more luxurious, Virginia Beach has senior apartments for everyone.
+Budget-friendly senior apartment options in Virginia Beach may be smaller, offering between 550 and 1,000 square feet depending on bedroom options.
+Some more expensive options can be up to 1,500 square feet and include more features, such as a larger kitchen or multiple bathrooms.

 Various amenities and features

 Affordable senior apartments in Virginia Beach offer planned social activities and fitness centers, as well as access to laundry facilities.
-Luxury apartments may come with a higher price tag, but will also have more features and amenities.
+Luxury apartments may come with a higher price tag but will also have more features and amenities.
 Some such communities include an on-site movie theater and salon, as well as a swimming pool and pickleball and bocce ball courts.
-Other amenities include roof-top decks, fire pits, pet-washing stations, and concierge services.
-These apartments will also have higher-end interiors like granite countertops and walk-in closets.
-Covered and even garage parking are also offered for an additional fee.
+Other amenities may include roof-top decks, fire pits, pet-washing stations, and concierge services.
+These apartments will also likely have higher-end interiors like granite countertops and walk-in closets.
+Covered and garage parking may also be offered for an additional fee.

 Safety and security

 Senior apartments in Virginia Beach provide their residents a layer of safety, independence, and convenience.
-Depending on the facility, senior apartments offer gated access, intrusion alarm systems, and/or emergency call systems.
-They also provide accessible entrances to the facility and to the apartments themselves.
+Depending on the facility, senior apartments often offer gated access, intrusion alarm systems emergency call systems, or a combination of security systems.
+They also typically provide accessible entrances to the facility and to the apartments themselves.
 Locations for senior apartments may also be close to convenient areas for entertainment or daily activities, such as shops, pharmacies, parks, the boardwalk, or other attractions.

 Explore senior care with confidence